tradlyplatform/marketplace-api/puffin-v2/docs/superadmin-guide.md

 ### Banner Placement
 You can upload different banners for Mobile application and WebApplication with diffent dimensions/settings.

+Specs:
+- App Banner size : 1280*720 (The same size you will be using it to create facebook ads on canva or anywhere)
+- The app will automatically resize the banner according to the mobile screen.
+The banner might take up 80% of that space apart from the padding and card UI.
 ![Select banner placements](/img/banner-medium2.png)

 ![Banner Mediums](/img/banner-medium.png)